karar-hayder/SafeCopy/README.md

 ### v0.4.0 *(in progress)*

 - ✅ Unit tests for backup/schedule modules
-- 🔄 Optimizations for large-scale backups
+- ✅ Optimized for large-scale backups (plain backup is fast; zip and tar are library-limited in @safecopy/backup.py)
 - 🔄 Backup encryption support
 - 🔄 Stats/reporting dashboard